 1528.5 edit as shown

-“The block ack agreement may be torn down if there are no BlockAck, BlockAckReq, or QoS Data frames (sent under block ack policy) for the block ack's TID received from the peer within a duration of block ack timeout value (see 11.5.4 (Error recovery upon a peer failure)).”
+“The block ack agreement may be torn down if there are no BlockAck, BlockAckReq, or MPDUs (sent under block ack policy) for the block ack's TID received from the peer within a duration of block ack timeout value (see 11.5.4 (Error recovery upon a peer failure)).”

 1570.1 (PSMP ack rules) edit as shown

-Acknowledgment for data transmitted under an immediate or HT-immediate block ack agreement may be requested implicitly using PSMP Ack setting of the Ack Policy field in Data frames or explicitly with a Basic BlockAckReq or Multi-TID BlockAckReq frame.
-An AP that transmits Data frames with the Ack Policy field equal to PSMP Ack or that transmits a Basic BlockAckReq or Multi-TID BlockAckReq frame addressed to a STA in a PSMP-DTT shall allocate sufficient time for the transmission of a Basic BlockAck frame or Multi- TID BlockAck frame, respectively, in a PSMP-UTT allocated to that STA within the same PSMP sequence.
-A STA that has received a PSMP frame and that receives a QoS Data frame with the Ack Policy field equal to PSMP Ack or that receives a Basic BlockAckReq or Multi-TID BlockAckReq frame shall transmit a Basic BlockAck frame or Multi-TID BlockAck frame, respectively, in the PSMP-UTT of the same PSMP sequence.
+Acknowledgment for data transmitted under an HT-immediate block ack agreement may be requested implicitly using PSMP Ack setting of the Ack Policy field in Data frames or explicitly with a BlockAckReq or Multi-TID BlockAckReq frame.
+An AP that transmits Data frames with the Ack Policy field equal to PSMP Ack or that transmits a BlockAckReq or Multi-TID BlockAckReq frame addressed to a STA in a PSMP-DTT shall allocate sufficient time for the transmission of a BlockAck frame or Multi- TID BlockAck frame, respectively, in a PSMP-UTT allocated to that STA within the same PSMP sequence.
+A STA that has received a PSMP frame and that receives a QoS Data frame with the Ack Policy field equal to PSMP Ack or that receives a BlockAckReq or Multi-TID BlockAckReq frame shall transmit a BlockAck frame or Multi-TID BlockAck frame, respectively, in the PSMP-UTT of the same PSMP sequence.

 1570.19 edit as shown

-An AP that receives a QoS Data frame with the Ack Policy field equal to PSMP Ack during a PSMP-UTT shall transmit a response that is a Basic BlockAck frame or Multi-TID BlockAck frame in the next PSMPDTT that it schedules for that STA, except if it has transmitted a BlockAck frame for such TIDs to the STA outside the PSMP mechanism.
+An AP that receives a QoS Data frame with the Ack Policy field equal to PSMP Ack during a PSMP-UTT shall transmit a response that is a BlockAck frame or Multi-TID BlockAck frame in the next PSMPDTT that it schedules for that STA, except if it has transmitted a BlockAck frame for such TIDs to the STA outside the PSMP mechanism.

 1802.13 delete entry for "One or both of the STA are non-HT.", e.g. both "Block Ack Policy subfield equal to 1 | Immediate" and "Block Ack Policy subfield equal to 0 | Delayed"